Adel Taarabt: Morocco midfielder sent off in Benfica win against Vitoria Setubal | Goal.com

 After a goalless first half, Carlos Vinicius broke the deadlock in the 64th minute and despite Taarabt’s expulsion 10 minutes before the end of regulation time, the Reds held on to their lead to claim all three points.

-The victory against Vitoria Setubal ensured Bruno Lage’s men top the league with 18 points from seven games.
+The victory against Vitoria Setubal ensured Bruno Lage’s men top spot in the league with 18 points from seven games.

 This season, the Morocco midfielder has made six league appearances for Benfica, producing several man-of-the-match displays.